Practice Note - PNG1 - Guardianship List General Procedures

 - any person joined by the Tribunal as a party.

-In the hearing of an application under the Enduring Power of Attorney (Medical Treatment) the parties are as follows:
+In the hearing of an application under the Medical Treatment Planning and Decisions Act 2016 the parties are as follows:

 - the person who made the application